 Level 1 - Beginning

-You reach the spirit realm with Mort.
+You reach the tempus realm with Mort.
 The place is creepy, dark, and lacks the spark of life found on your home worlds.
-The s here are twisted and demented.
+The imals here are twisted and demented.
 You begin the final battle.

 Mort turns to you.
-The spirit s here are led by the spirit king.
+The imals here are led by the king of tempus.
 We must find him and defeat him.

+You turn to Mort and ask – “Sure that sounds great, but are there any bananas there?
+I’m pretty big on bananas.”
+Mort assures you bananas have always existed and will never fade.
+Even evil Imals like bananas.

 Level 8 - Beginning

 You hear an eerie voice which appears to be coming from the sky.
-“For your mistreatment of s in your world, we sentence you to an afterlife filled with misery and pain.
-For all of eternity.”
-That must be the spirit king.
+“For your mistreatment of imals in your world, we sentence you to an eternal afterlife filled with misery and pain.
+I am time, devourer of all things.”

 Level 16 - Beginning

-“Welcome, Jim.
+“Welcome, c_name.
 You have made it and get a glimpse of what is to come for your people.”

-“We have seen our mistakes and pledged to stop our mistreatment of s on our worlds.
-We have created a world where we can live in harmony and freedom.
-Please join us”
+“We have seen our mistakes and pledged to stop our mistreatment of imals in our worlds.
+We have committed to create a world of harmony and freedom.
+You must release your grip of time and help us find peace.”

-“There is no time for compromise.
+“The time for compromise has passed.
+I am dust and shadow, I am all that is will be.
 Prepare to be defeated.”

 Level 16 - End of Level

-You have defeated the spirit king and the evil s here have disappeared.
+You have defeated the king of tempus and the evil imals here have disappeared.
+Almost as if they had never existed.

 Mort turns to you “c_relationship, now you see why compromise is the only answer.
 We must find a just answer for everyone.
-The spirit king was not willing to compromise and it has led to his death and that of his people.”
+The king of tempus was not willing to compromise, he sought vengeance, and it has led to his demise and that of his followers.”

-Jim and Mort return to their world and begin to rebuild them according to their treaty, where all s and merps will have true freedom.
+c_name and Mort return to their worlds and begin to rebuild them according to their treaty, where all imals and rulens will have true freedom.

+Narrator: I should mention that you decide to create a banana tree garden and plant a lot of banana trees there.
+They’re good for hydration and all around health.
+You decide to let Imals live there so they too can eat bananas all day.

 The end

-Open Questions

-What to name the merps?

-Doobers

-Boppers

-Merps

-…?

-What to name the s?

-Goblets

-s

-Imals

-…?